 This year's Sydney Festival is a celebration of the city, the place we all call home.
 But it's also offering a chance to reflect on the meaning of belonging, the things that drive us apart and those that bring us back together.
 Maxim Boon speaks to Festival Director Wesley Enoch and several of 2019's featured artists about building their stories on strong foundations.

 Strike up a conversation with an artist and it won’t be long before they start talking in metaphors.
-When it comes to art’s emotional and psychological subtleties, metaphor becomes the equivalent of translation, carrying across meaning from one mindset, one culture, one realm of understanding to another.
+When it comes to art’s emotional and psychological subtleties, metaphors are useful things, decoding those ineffable intentions that exist beyond words.
 The semantics an artist chooses to unriddle their thinking can also be revealing.
 As we discuss the philosophy behind his 2019 program, Sydney Festival Director Wesley Enoch speaks of foundations, of windows, of using tools.
 Perhaps it’s little wonder that the architect of the city’s flagship arts event should adopt the language of a builder.

 Entering his second year at the helm of Sydney Festival, Enoch says he hopes the program constructs “safe spaces”, although that’s not to say 2019’s fest will steer clear of difficult subjects or political conflict, he insists.
 “It’s not an apologist position.
 We’re not saying, ‘Oh yeah, I know things are really bad, but here’s something so you can forget about it.’
 It’s got a few more teeth than that I think.
 We’re saying, ‘Here are the tools to deal with these situations.’
 It’s not enough to just accept the world as it is.
 We have to keep questioning it so we can build a better one.”